Alphabet ice pods are as fantastic as they sound.

 RELATED: What is letter recognition?
 I have everything you need to know.

-As the ice melts, my preschooler is discovering the water cycle.
+This sensory bin is not just about the alphabet.
+As the ice melts, my preschooler is discovering the water cycle. (hello, science activities for kids!)

 Excellent addition to this activity is using a salt grinder to help melt the ice.
-As he witnesses the chemical reaction, he is also strengthening his fingers to improve fine motor strength.
+As he witnesses the chemical reaction, he also strengthens his fingers to improve fine motor strength.

-We play with alphabet ice pods on the water table – aka storage bin.
+We play with alphabet ice pods in our sensory bin

 I know what you may be thinking.
 Is that a water table?
-It looks a lot like the under-the-bed storage bin I have my college tank tops stored in.
+It looks a lot like the under-the-bed storage bin I have my college tank tops stored. (only me?)

 - Fill the muffin tin with water and freeze.
 The letters will float to the top but will freeze just fine.